reactive-io/samlogin/README.md

 ### Configuration Keys
 * `AuthUrl` - The URL of your Identity Provider which accepts your credentials
 * `AccountAliases` - A sequence of maps from account number to alias
+* `DurationSeconds` - A number of seconds (less then the configured max duration) for the session to be active for

 An example configuration:
 ```